Adil-JK/Robotics/README.md

 # Robotics
-This repository is dedicated for the kinematics of robots.
+This repository is dedicated for Robot kinematics and design.